Releases 2010 - 2019

 This set is not completely unknown to fans as a bootleg version combining soundboard and audience recordings has been circulating for years.
 Those bootleg recordings even found their way into legitimate shops and websites as "Two Nights At The Fillmore East" on Voodoo Chile Records (linked to the so-called Mike Jeffrey Estate).

 They kick off with a very nice "Power Of Soul" (or "Paper Airplanes" as Jimi calls it) and it's almost as good as the Band Of Gypsys version.
 The transition after the instrumental opening works better here for example but the vocals aren't quite as together.
 Then come the two Experience staples "Lover Man" and "Hear My Train A' Comin" (Jimi introduces it as "Lonesome Town").
 Strange to hear them without Mitch's more expansive drumming but these are good performances (despite the drumming) and Jimi is on fire.
 In the inter-song chat however, Jimi is very downbeat and shows little enthusiasm for the event.
 His vocals throughout the two nights lack spirit.
 He doesn't sound comfortable.

 A nice "Izabella" follows and it segues logically and a little hesitantly into "Machine Gun", which is the third rendition we've had from these Fillmore concerts and it's great to have it.
 A superb rendition which although it doesn't attain the heights of the defintive B.O.G. version, it's a more brooding blues and features a stunning central solo and a neater conclusion.

-"Stop" is as good, if not better than the Live At The Fillmore East version (better sound quality also) and "Ezy Ryder" works very well indeed and it's the best live version of the song to date with Jimi brilliantly moving back and to from rhythm to lead.
+"Stop" is as good, if not better than the Live At The Fillmore East version (better sound quality also) and "Ezy Ryder" works very well indeed and it's the best live version of the song to date with Jimi brilliantly moving back and forth from rhythm to lead.

 "Bleeding Heart".
 What can I say?
 10 months after the legendary Royal Albert Hall rendition, Jimi attacks it again with a new band.
 It's fabulous and would've been worthy of inclusion on Band Of Gypsys in place of "We Gotta Live Together".